-At Goodfellows, I would like to thank, in particular, my editor Sally North who has been, once again, very supportive and helpful and Mac who took my not very well formatted text, and turned into this attractive book!
+At Goodfellows, I would like to thank, in particular, my editor Sally North who I have worked with now for twenty years and has been, as ever, very supportive and helpful and Mac who yet again took my poorly formatted text and turned it into this attractive book!

-I would like to thank especially my wife Patsy who largely tolerated my long, and frequent absences at the computer, and even offered to help at critical times!
+I would like to thank especially my wife Patsy who largely tolerated my long, and frequent absences at the computer, and even offered to help at critical times, including preparing the Index!
 Thanks also to my (grown-up-now) children, Jess and Will who, when they were around, looked on supportively.
+I hope my grandson, Hector, will find something interesting in here as he grows up!